odala/Cheat-Sheet/github.md

     touch .gitignore	# creates a local .gitignore file in the repo git config --global core.exludefile ~/.gitignore_global	# creates a global .gitignore_global file for ignoring files in every git repo on your computer

+NEW BRANCH

+    git checkout -b iss53

+the same as

+    git branch iss53
+    git checkout iss53

 BRANCHING

     git checkout <name of branch>